UPPMAX/naiss_intro_python/docs/reflections/20251127/README.md

 Kudos to 'I can run a Python script that uses a graphical library on an HPC cluster' for being both new and being the only impactful learning outcome, regardless of the small sample size.

+Conclusions so far: the new sessions did well, nothing needs to be changed.

+## Peer observation feedback